 Trade accounts receivable are recorded net of allowances for doubtful accounts and represent amounts due from third parties and collaboration partners.
 Management monitors and evaluates collectability of receivables on an ongoing basis and considers whether an allowance for doubtful accounts is necessary.
-Management determined that no such reserve is needed as of December 31, 2013 and 2012.
-Historically, Pieris AG has not had collectability issues with third parties and collaboration partners.
+Management determined that no such reserve is needed as of December 31, 2014 and 2013.
+Historically, the Company has not had collectability issues with third parties and collaboration partners.